munira-jo/covid-api-data/README.md

 ## How to run locally

 To run this project, make sure you have Docker and Docker Compose installed locally.

+A `.env` file containing the database credentials needs to inserted in the `ETL` directory, as well as the parent directory.
+This file is provided via email.

 Then simply clone the repository and run `docker compose up --build`.